 - Does a continuous integration pipeline exist, that builds the software project?

 - Are end to end tests being run?

 - Are deployments of the built artifact automated?

-Applications logs are so useful when it comes to understanding what went down in any case.
+Applications logs are so useful when it comes to understanding what went wrong in any case.
 To have them ready when you need them, make sure to emit them in your application and collect them in your infrastructure.
 Modern cloud log aggregation systems usually collect metrics from standard out stream as recommended by the Twelve Factors.
 Writing logs to a file system will likely cause logs to be lost when you need them the most, so make sure to follow cloud best practices.